Milestones of Achievement

 1938 - 1940

-- Organized first Marathon Round Table (Now Civic Round Table).
+- Organized first Marathon Round Table, forerunner of Civic Round Table.

 Mrs Horace C Avery